ReactionMechanismGenerator/ARC/docs/source/advanced.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The xyz attribute of an :ref:`ARCSpecies <species>` objects (whether TS or not) is extremely flexible.
-It could be a multiline string containing the coordinates, or a list of several multiline strings (as shown in the examples above).
+It could be a multiline string containing the coordinates, or a list of several multiline strings.
 It could also contain valid file paths to ESS input files, output files, `XYZ format`__ files, or ARC's conformers (before/after optimization) files.
 See :ref:`the examples <examples>`.

 __ xyz_format_